ApetersDev/com.apeters.vaadin.addon.jslider/jslider-root/README.md

 # JSlider Add-on for Vaadin 7

-JSlider is an UI component add-on for Vaadin 7.
+JSlider is an Vaadin 7 add-on to make the JQuery Slider plugin: http://egorkhmelev.github.io/jslider/ available.

 ## Download release